Alyssa conducts workshops for primary aged children, and will workshop secondary students in 'behind the scenes' illustration and graphic novels.

 Lian Tanner has worked as a teacher, a tourist bus driver, a juggler and a professional actor.

 Lian is the best-selling author of three fantasy series for children, The Keepers trilogy, The Hidden series and The Rogues trilogy.
 Her first picture book, Ella and the Ocean, illustrated by Jonathan Bentley, won the 2020 Patricia Wrightson Prize for Children’s Literature and is a Notable Book in the 2020 CBCA Awards.
-Her latest book (due for release in August 2020), A Clue for Clara, is a detective story starring a very determined chook.
+Her first detective novel, A Clue for Clara (starring a very determined chook), won the 2021 Sisters in Crime Davitt Award for Best Children's Crime Novel.
+The sequel, Rita's Revenge, will be published in July 2022.

 Lian conducts school workshops for primary and secondary students.